TalaoDAO/oidc4vc-server/docs/source/api.rst

 For basic actions we offer OAuth 2.0 application access via the Client Credentials Flow.
 Commonly referred to as "OAuth two-legged", this flow allows your application to authorize with Talao's API directly throught following endpoints :

-*   https://talao.co/api/v1/user_info/issue : to issue certificates.
-Availability depending on scope allowed by Talao..
+*   https://talao.co/api/v1/issue : to issue certificates.
+Availability depending on scope allowed by Talao.
-*   https://talao.co/api/v1/user_info/create : to create identity for others.
+*   https://talao.co/api/v1/create : to create identity for others.
 Always available.
-*   https://talao.co/api/v1/user_info/refer : to add a referent.Always available.
+*   https://talao.co/api/v1/refer : to add a referent.Always available.
-*   https://talao.co/api/v1/user_info/reject_partner : to request a partnership.
+*   https://talao.co/api/v1/reject_partner : to request a partnership.
 Always available.

 Scopes are for certificate issuance,, they are granted by Talao with credentials  :